JosephmBassey/rave_bvn_Validation/README.md

 then install packages with `npm install`

+get your Secret key from https://ravesandbox.flutterwave.com/dashboard/settings/apis

+rename .env.sample file to .env and update your flutterwave secret key

 then start the server with `npm run dev`

 #### note : all project code should be inside the src folder.